Freezing Tomatoes, How to Freeze Tomatoes, Freezing Vegetables

 Tips for Freezing Tomatoes

-• Scalding or blanching time for freezing tomatoes is a few seconds only, to loosen skins for peeling.
+• Scalding or blanching time for preparing tomatoes for freezing, is a few seconds only, to loosen skins for peeling.

 • One bushel or 55 pounds of tomatoes yields 30 to 40 pints.